ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 ```

 In addition to that it provides us information from the whole observable context.
-We can track the observables:
+We can track the observable notifications:

 - next value
 - error value
-- complete state
+- completion state

 ```html
 <ng-container *ngrxLet="observableNumber$; let n; let e = $error, let c = $complete">